GT-CS-3510/gt-cs-3510.github.io/syllabus.md

 CS 3510 will be an almost entirely online course in Fall 2020.
 We are aiming to do a mix of synchronous and asynchronous instruction, using a "flipped classroom"-style format.
 Here's how this will work:

 1. For every class period, we will have a set of pre-recorded youtube videos for students to watch, covering the content for this class.
 Links to these videos can be found on the course page.
-2. Having watched the videos, students will come and join our virtual classes (12:30-1:45pm on Monday/Wednesday) via the Microsoft Teams Live Event link.
+2. Having watched the videos, students will come and join our virtual classes (12:30-1:45pm on Tuesday/Thursday) via the Microsoft Teams Live Event link (see course schedule).
 3. In the live class, we'll have a quick quiz to check for compreshension of the lecture videos, but we'll spend most of the time *solving problems*:
     + Problems will be solved in small groups of about 8 students
     + Once the problem is announced by the professor, students move into a breakout "room" with their group, and discuss the problem for 5-10 minutes.